Cellular renewal is extending the length of cell function through the repair or regeneration of cells.

 Research throughout the last few years has helped scientists better understand how bodies react and protect themselves from oxidative stress.

 We know that antioxidants in fruit and veggies have the potential to create important signals to body cells.
-Which led Dr. Richard K. Watt, ASEA Science Council Member to ask, “If antioxidants are signaling molecules, do oxidants act as signaling molecules?”
-He found that the answer to his question was, in fact, true and that oxidants can create even stronger signals than antioxidants.
+Which led ASEA to ask, “If antioxidants are signaling molecules, do oxidants act as signaling molecules?”
+We found that the answer to this question was, in fact, true and that oxidants can create even stronger signals than antioxidants.